Volkswagen Polo Mk5: Safety

-The Polo for India with no airbags and no ABS received 0 stars for adult occupants and 3 stars for toddlers from Global NCAP in 2014.
+The Polo for India with no airbags and no ABS received 0 stars for adult occupants and 3 stars for toddlers from Global NCAP 1.0 in 2014 (based on Latin NCAP 2013).

-The Polo for India with 2 airbags and no ABS received 4 stars for adult occupants and 3 stars for toddlers from Global NCAP in 2014.
+The Polo for India with 2 airbags and no ABS received 4 stars for adult occupants and 3 stars for toddlers from Global NCAP 1.0 in 2014 (based on Latin NCAP 2013).

-The Polo Vivo for Africa received 3 stars for adult occupants and 3 stars for toddlers from Global NCAP in 2017 (similar to Latin NCAP 2013).
+The Polo Vivo for Africa received 3 stars for adult occupants and 3 stars for toddlers from Global NCAP 1.0 in 2017 (based on Latin NCAP 2013).

-The Indian-made Polo sedan in its most basic version for Latin America received 5 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2015.
+The Indian-made Polo sedan in its most basic version for Latin America received 5 stars for adult occupants and 3 stars for toddlers from Latin NCAP 1.0 in 2015.

 Polo Wörthersee 09

 A one-off Polo concept car was shown at the Wörthersee GTI meeting in May 2009.
 Considered as a preview of a future Polo GTI model, the car featured Flash Red paint with black rally stripes, 18-inch "Budapest" wheels, high gloss black interior and aluminum tread plates.